 -- Matthew White

 ① The word Jacobin has a magnificently convoluted history which is almost the history of France in a nutshell.
 It begins with Latin Jacobus which became French Jacques, Spanish Iago and English James.
 The original Jacobus/Jacques/James in this case was Saint James the Apostle, who was the patron saint of Spain under the name Santiago.
-The medieval pilgrimage route to the shrine in Spain where his bones (or someone’s bones) were buried was called the Camino de Santiago in Spanish and Chemin de St. Jacques in French.
+The medieval pilgrimage route to the shrine in Spain where his bones (or someone’s bones) were buried was called the Camino de Santiago in Spanish and Chemin de St. Jacques in French, and everything associated with the route was also named for St. James.
 The gate in the walls of Paris by which Parisians left for the pilgrimage route was the Porte Saint-Jacques.
 The city street that led to the gate that opened onto the pilgrimage route was the Rue Saint-Jacques.
 The Dominican chapel built on the street that led to the gate that went to Spain was the Chapelle Saint-Jacques.
 Monks who lived at the Chapelle Saint-Jacques were called Jacobins after the Latin form of the word.
 Since this was the most important Dominican chapel in Paris, Jacobin eventually became city slang for all Dominicans in Paris, so a branch office way across town was called the Convent of the Jacobins on the Rue Saint-Honoré.
 This was shut down by the revolutionaries, who rented the building out to a social club which called itself the Jacobin Club out of a sense of irony.
 The radical faction that met there became the Jacobins.

 ② Named after the Gironde region where many of the leaders were from.
 Refreshingly simple compared to “Jacobin”.